 Mode S MRAR data is collected by interrogation of broadcast dependant surveillance register 4.4 by the Mode S EHS ATC radar and contains wind and temperature observations, measured or calculated by the aircraft (see Table 2.2).

 Table 2.2.
+Mode S MRAR data types